hakhan88/Booking-System-Scientific-Equipment/README.md

 # Description

 This application is build using using php with Codeigniter framework.
-The pupose of this application is to
+The pupose of this application is to provide booking functionality for the clients to book scientific equipments

+## Codeigniter Setup

+1. deploy this repo in the htdoc folder in your xampp setup
+2. setup the DB and run the sql as below
+3. open application/config/config.php and update $config['base_url'] to the name of the folder you created in the htdoc
+4. open application/config/database.php and 'database' to the name of the DB you created in the phpmyadmin

 ## SQL Setup